microsoft/WhatTheHack/066-OpenAIFundamentals/Coach/Solution-01.md

-# Challenge 01 - <Title of Challenge> - Coach's Guide
+# Challenge 01 - <Prompt Engineering> - Coach's Guide

 [< Previous Solution](./Solution-00.md) - **[Home](./README.md)** - [Next Solution >](./Solution-02.md)

 ## Notes & Guidance

-This is the only section you need to include.

-Use general non-bulleted text for the beginning of a solution area for this challenge

-- Then move into bullets
-  - And sub-bullets and even
-    - sub-sub-bullets

-Break things apart with more than one bullet list

-- Like this
-- One
-- Right
+There are 3 sections to Challenge-01: Parameter Experimentation, System Message Engineering, and Iterative Prompting Principles.
+The students will go through each section of this notebook:
-- Here
+- `CH-01-PromptEngineering.ipynb`

--- happy path solutions in the coach solutions folder. this is for more prescriptive info. (get rid of extra solution md's)
+The notebook above is filled with code cells.
+Students will run through these cells as they go through the exercises.
+In the Solutions folder, you will see the same notebook but with the solutions.
+The cells display example outputs of what the students should see.
+Use this as a reference for the answers, although some outputs may vary slightly on the students' side.